-A U.S. Holder will not be subject to tax under the Income Tax Act (Canada) in respect of any capital gain arising on a disposition of Common Shares (including on a purchase by Intertape Polymer Group) unless such shares constitute taxable Canadian property and the U.S. Holder is not entitled to relief under the Tax Convention.
-Generally, Common Shares will not constitute taxable Canadian property of a U.S. Holder unless, at any time during the five year period immediately preceding the disposition of the Common Shares, the U.S. Holder, persons with whom the U.S. Holder did not deal at arm s length or the U.S. Holder together with such persons, owned, had an interest or option in respect of, or otherwise had a right to acquire, not less than 25% of the issued shares of any class or series of the capital stock of Intertape Polymer Group.
-In any event, under the Tax Convention, gains derived by a U.S. Holder from the disposition of Common Shares will generally not be taxable in Canada unless the value of Intertape Polymer Group s shares is derived principally from real property situated in Canada.
+A U.S. Holder will not be subject to tax under the Income Tax Act (Canada) in respect of any capital gain arising on a disposition of Common Shares unless such shares constitute taxable Canadian property and the U.S. Holder is not entitled to relief under the Tax Convention.

+Generally, Common Shares of a corporation that is listed on a prescribed stock exchange as set forth in the Income Tax Act (Canada), which include The Toronto Stock Exchange and the New York Stock Exchange will not constitute taxable Canadian property of a U.S. Holder unless, at any time during the five year period immediately preceding the disposition of the Common Shares, the U.S. Holder, persons with whom the U.S. Holder did not deal at arm's length or the U.S. Holder together with such persons, owned, had an interest or option in respect of, or otherwise had a right to acquire, not less than 25% of the issued shares of any class or series of the capital stock of Intertape Polymer Group.

+In any event, under the Tax Convention, gains derived by a U.S. Holder from the disposition of Common Shares will generally not be taxable in Canada unless:

+The value of Intertape Polymer Group's shares is derived principally from real property situated in Canada or